Fernand Porgès in 1898

 (sons of Jules) succeeded their fathers and developed the

-business successfully.
 The company had its main offices in

 Paris (Bd Magenta) and two manufacturing facilities, one in

 Sarlat (a small city in the South West of France) and one